-- Step 3.- Cut and paste in a file the list of objects in "VOSA format" included in vosa_usecase_final.txt - Tag "Files" - Step 4.- Upload the file in VOSA ("File to upload").
+• Step 4.- Upload the file in VOSA ("File to upload").
 Give a description (free text).
-And then, click "Upload".
+And then, click "Upload" (do not bother about the File type).
 The message "your-file-name has been succesfully uploaded!" will appear.
+Click "Continue".

+Tag "Objects"

-Click "Continue". - Tag "Objects" - Step 5.- Place the cursor on the tag "Objects" and then click "Coordinates".
+- Step 5.- Place the cursor on the "Objects" tag and then click "Coordinates".
 The message "There are objects in your file without coordinates.
 Please, try to find them using Sesame", will appear.
 Click "Search for Obj. coordinates". - Step 6.- Once Sesame has been used to find the coordinates of our objects we have to make them the "final" coordinates.
-To do so, we have to click "Make all changes" in the left panel (the one labelled as "Actions for all the objects in the file"). - Step 7.- Place the cursor on the tag "Objects" and then click "Distances".
+To do so, we have to click "Make all changes" in the left panel (the one labelled as "Actions for all the objects in the file"). - Step 7.- Place the cursor on the "Objects" tag and then click "Distances".
 Click on "Search for Obj.
 Distances".
 To make the Gaia TGAS distances the "final" distances, do the following: Go to the "Actions for all the objects in the file" panel, tick "Select values by ranking" and choose Gaia/TGAS in the first place.
 Click "Make all changes".

-• Tag "Build SEDs"
+Tag "Build SEDs"

-- Step 8.- Place the cursor on the tag "Build SEDs" and then click "VO photometry".
+- Step 8.- Place the cursor on the "Build SEDs" tag and then click "VO photometry".
 Here we will be able to look for phometric information of our objects in different VO archives and services.
 In order not to slow down too much the tutorial, click "unmark All" and select only 2MASS, DENIS, WISE, Tycho-2, Gaia DR1 and Galex.
 Then, click "Query selected services" at the bottom of the page.
-Once this is done, a summary table with the VO photometry (in flux units) will appear. - Step 9.- Place the cursor on the tag "Build SEDs" and then click "SED edit/visualize".
+Once this is done, a summary table with the VO photometry (in flux units) will appear. - Step 9.- Place the cursor on the "Build SEDs" tag and then click "SED edit/visualize".
 This tag gives us the possibility of visualising/modifying the SED before the model fitting.
 VOSA gathers from VO services not only the photometric information but also different metadata of interest (Object name, observing date and information on quality).
 In particular, VOSA uses the information on quality to automatically identify bad photometric points and remove them from the fitting (see next step).
 Upper limits are treated in a similar way.
 The user can manually override this selection of photometric points by ticking/unticking the appropriate boxes.
-If you have a look at the SED of TYC_9023-815-1 you will notice that the two DENIS photometric points are clearly discrepant.
+If you have a look at the SED of TYC\9023-815-1 you will notice that the two DENIS photometric points are clearly discrepant.
 This is due to their poor quality and, thus, VOSA has flagged them accordingly.